work in hand to teach the horse how to accept and follow a light contact

 How often do we ride our gaited horses on straight lines?
 We ride straight along the rail.
 We ride straight along the trail.
 It is easier to travel in a straight line and establish a consistent stride.
 However, think about the effect riding exclusively on straight lines has on the flexibility of the outside neck muscles.
 If the horse doesn’t bend or flex, it will compress the neck muscles.
 This can lead to stiffness and a ewe neck.

-Benefits of bending the naturally gaited horse
+Benefits of bending for the naturally gaited horse

 Bending the neck stretches the outside neck muscles and the neck extension stretches the top line muscles and spine.
 The flechi droit is a great exercise to help the horse stretch the outside neck muscles for flexibility.